fen-here/PI_PICO_Tunnel/README.md

 I used a website called box.py to make the original files and then added more using Affinity [https://boxes.hackerspace-bamberg.de/?language=en]

+The 3D print files will still be available but can't confirm if they will work or be the best.

 # Set Up
 ## Fan set up:
 The 5v fan is recommended to be conected on